- Sphere Engine overview

 if [ $COMPILATION_EXIT_CODE -ne 0 ]; then

-echo "Compilation failed"
+echo "Build failed"

 else

-echo "Compilation successful"
+echo "Build successful"

 fi

-In this stage you can also:
+For this stage you can use:

 - access